 When workers and their families need help recovering from an accident, they turn to Arnold & Itkin.

 Our work accident lawyers know that people are going through the most difficult moments of their lives when they come to us.
 We also know that large companies shouldn’t be allowed to escape accountability for the suffering that they have caused in the name of higher profits.
 We fight for our clients because it’s the right thing to do.
 It’s what we’re known for.
-Over the years, we’ve recovered billions of dollars for clients.
+Over the years, we’ve won more than $10 billion for our clients.
 If you’re suffering, we’re ready to help.
 Reach out now for help from a team that’s recovered billions for injured workers.

 Call (888) 493-1629 to find out your options during a free, confidential consultation.